 - Reside within Minnesota holding a Minnesota resident ID or live within the Wisconsin counties of Pierce or St. Croix Counties.

 - Honorably discharged or medically discharged due to PTSD or TBI or related injuries

 - Diagnosed by VA Doctors with 10% or higher rating for PTSD or TBI and approved by your doctors that a service dog would be beneficial for your recovery

 - Have completed a VA treatment/therapy program for PTSD or TBI, such as PTSR, PPH, PET, EMDR or CBT

-- You must also have a stable single place of residence and not be moving around, on the road or not have a fenced in yard.
+- You must also have a stable single place of residence and not be moving around or on the road much of the time.

 - All qualifying veterans will be thoroughly screened to ensure compatibility and paired with a service dog using positive re-enforcement protocols and provided free of charge to veterans accepted into this program.
 Understand, that submitting an application does not automatically guarantee placement of a new companion or act as automatic acceptance into our programs.
 You must be able to show you can care and provide for a new companion dog, have completed a VA sponsored therapy program and have a therapeutic need ok’d by your VA doctor.
 We do not accept verbal or e-mail requests for one of our service dogs.
 Only completed applications will be considered.